Blackburn Dart

-The Blackburn Dart was a carrier-based torpedo bomber biplane designed and manufactured by the British aviation company Blackburn Aircraft.
+The Blackburn Dart was a carrier-based torpedo bomber biplane aircraft, designed and manufactured by the British aviation company Blackburn Aircraft.
 It was the standard single-seat torpedo bomber operated by the Fleet Air Arm (FAA) between 1923 and 1933.

 Work on what would become the Dart started in 1919 as a private venture.
 Originally known as the T.1 Swift, it performed its maiden flight in September 1920.
-Three aircraft were ordered for evaluation purposes to fulfil Air Ministry Specification 3/20, which received the name Dart.
+Three aircraft were ordered for evaluation to fulfil Air Ministry Specification 3/20, which received the name Dart.
 First flown in October 1921, its performance quickly impressed officials and a production order was issued to Blackburn on behalf of the FAA.
 The Swift name was retained for the pursuit of export sales.
-Limited quantities were supplied to multiple overseas operators, including the Japanese Navy, Spanish Navy, and the United States Navy.
-Additionally, Greece opted to procure a modified seaplane variant of the aircraft, the Blackburn Velos, which was operated by the Greek Navy as a torpedo bomber.
+Several Darts were supplied to overseas operators, including the Japanese Navy, Spanish Navy and the United States Navy.
+Greece opted to procure a modified seaplane variant of the aircraft, the Blackburn Velos, which was operated by the Greek Navy as a torpedo bomber.